 When Scheduler Services are configured to use the queue, their behavior changes somewhat.

-Note: In the default configuration, Scheduler Services store their unique schedules in a local working directory, from which jobs are queried for execution.
+In the default configuration, Scheduler Services store their unique schedules in a local working directory, from which jobs are queried for execution.

 Scheduler Services now periodically query the queue, which has instructions (GetNextExecuteJob) for assigning jobs.
 (The query time defaults to 15 seconds, but is configurable).
 In a typical setup, the queue pulls from a central repository of stored schedules.
 In order to prevent duplication, Scheduler Services lock the queue so that only one may access it at a time.
 Additionally the Scheduler Queue sets a job's status to "running" while it's active, so that other Scheduler Services know to ignore it.
-(The provided example also saves a temporary file in the job repository to indicate which Scheduler Service is handling a running job).

 Next, jobs are now distributed much more evenly between the Scheduler Services.
 Jobs will only be assigned to available Scheduler Services.
 Finally, since this allows us to control what data is being sent and received to the Scheduler Services and the file system, any custom load balancing solution can be implemented.